kalthommusa/Item_Catalog_Project2/README.md

 ## Setup the database

   1. To create the database, run python database_setup.py
-  2. To populate the database with some data(optional), run populate_database.py
+  2. To populate the database with some data(optional), run python populate_database.py
-  7. To start the application, run project.py
+  7. To start the application, run python project.py
   8. To access the application, open up the browser to http://localhost:5000

 ## JSON Endpoints